Nas-r/Planimation/README.md

 use predicates to propogate animation options down to their instance in an action!

 this just gives you a bit more power.

+Mention reason for choosing anime.js over popmotion and pixi. pixi is 800kb! all other js combines is ~150kb, not worth tripling the size of the page as a whole.